-The physical environment is where individuals live, learn, work, and play.
-People interact with their physical environment through the air they breathe, water they drink, houses they live in, and the transportation they access to travel to work and school.
-Poor physical environment can affect our ability and that of our families and neighbors to live long and healthy lives.
+The physical environment is where individuals live, learn, work and play.
+People interact with their physical environment through the air they breathe, the water they drink, the homes in which they live and the transportation they use.

 Clean air and safe water are necessary for good health.
-Air pollution is associated with increased asthma rates and lung diseases, and an increase in the risk of premature death from heart or lung disease.
-Water contaminated with chemicals, pesticides, or other contaminants can lead to illness, infection, and increased risks of cancer.
+Air pollution is associated with increased asthma rates and lung diseases and an increase in premature deaths from heart and lung disease.
+Contaminated water can lead to illness, infection and increased risks of cancer.

-Stable, affordable housing can provide a safe environment for families to live, learn, grow, and form social bonds.
-However, housing is often the single largest expense for a family and when too much of a paycheck goes to paying the rent or mortgage, this housing cost burden can force people to choose among paying for other essentials such as utilities, food, transportation, or medical care.
+Stable, affordable housing can provide a safe environment for families to live, learn and grow.
+However, housing is often a family’s largest expense.
+When rent or mortgage payments are too high, families are forced to make difficult choices between paying for other essentials such as utilities, food, transportation or medical care.